 “You killed an enemy.”

 “Did you know that most magic users who seek revenge actually don’t do it right away?
 No, when they lose that person it hurts too much to even breathe let alone do anything else.
 Then one day something happens that triggers it.
-That person’s birthday comes around or you see that someone’s getting married and it hits you that that person who meant so much to you, that person who was your whole life, is gone and they won’t get to have any more birthdays, anymore happy days.
+That person’s birthday comes around or you see that someone’s getting married or their having a baby after trying for so long and it hits you that that person who meant so much to you, that person who was your whole life, is gone and they won’t get to have any more birthdays, anymore happy days.
 Then you start to think about why they’re gone.
 What had they done to deserve to die?
+It wasn’t an accident or a terrible misunderstanding someone deliberately and maliciously killed them before the starring masses.
 It’s when they get that answer, when they realize that their loved ones had done nothing to deserve death, that’s when that seed of darkness takes hold and the need to hurt those who hurt you becomes overwhelming.

 “So don’t you ever stand there like you have the moral high ground and tell me to be happy to have killed for you.
 I will regret what I’ve done for the rest of my life, and unlike you I will remember him just as long.”